 What is financial resilience?

-Financial resilience is the ability to withstand anything that could impact your financial situation and to bounce back from life-altering setbacks that impact our personal finances.
-It's how well you can absorb, respond to and adjust to a financial shock.
+Financial resilience is the ability to withstand and recover from financial setbacks.
+It involves how effectively you can absorb, respond to, and adjust to unexpected financial shocks.

 Why does it matter?